-Behavioral health scientist, journalist, post-doc, epidemiologist, and health communication fellow.
-If I’m not reading or writing you can usually find me running or cooking.
-I’m a women’s and adolescent health specialist, with a specific focus on the relationship between high-risk behaviors, global rights and access to healthcare, and communications and social marketing in the areas of health and social justice.
+Behavioral health scientist and epidemiologist, I’m a women’s and adolescent health specialist, with a specific focus in HIV, global rights and access to healthcare, and sustainable models for treatment in developing countries.
 I have a number of years of experience working in adolescent and women’s health, in HIV and reproductive health, sexual behavior and education, access to care, and the impact of abuse, trauma and victimization on health and socioeconomic status.
-Fundamentally, though, I remain the gender studies student I became as a youngster, constantly looking through the lens of socialization and identification – for both men and women – and how these socialized identities play into our mental, physical, and emotional health.
-This underscores my interest in the intersection of gender, social identity, public health and health behaviors.

 Follow me on Twitter here: TweetMe!